The picture showing why and how much extra tile to buy when placing the tile order

 For most standard flooring projects:

-Add 10% extra if you’re using standard tile sizes such as 30×30, 32×32, 24×48, or 36×36 inches.
+Add 10% extra if you’re using standard tile sizes such as 24×48, 30×30, 32×32, and 36×36 inches.

 This accounts for standard cuts and minor breakages during installation.

-Special Guidelines for Large and Extra-Large Tiles
+Special Guidelines for Large Format Tiles

 Special Considerations for Bathrooms